ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 Fractional ownership of NFTs has historically relied on external protocols that manage division and reconstitution of individual NFTs into fractional representations.
 The approach of dividing specific NFTs results in fragmented liquidity of the total token supply, as the fractional representations of two NFTs are not equivalent and therefore must be traded separately.
 Additionally, this approach requires locking of fractionalized NFTs, preventing free transfer until they are reconstituted.

-Other approaches involve multiple linked contracts, which add unnecessary complexity and overhead to the interface.
-Dual linked contracts are also an atypical pattern for token contracts and therefore harder for users to understand.

 This standard offers a unified solution to fractional ownership, aiming to increase the liquidity and accessibility of NFTs without compromising transferability or flexiblity.

 ## Specification